-On September 16, 2019, the Board of Directors of the University of North Carolina Health Care System approved a resolution for the issuance of University of North Carolina Hospitals at Chapel Hill revenue bonds to finance the final phase of construction of a new surgical pavilion to replace operating suites and support facilities.
-The University of North Carolina Board of Governors ratified this bond issue at its September 20, 2019 meeting.
-The Hospitals intends to borrow up to \$150,000,000 through the financing.
+On September 21, 2020, the Board of Directors of the University of North Carolina Health Care System approved a resolution for the issuance of University of North Carolina Hospitals at Chapel Hill revenue bonds for the purpose refunding all of the outstanding University of North Carolina Hospitals at Chapel Hill revenue bonds series 2010B (Build America Bonds).
+The Hospitals intends to borrow up to \$28,280,000 through the financing with a similar term as the existing Series 2010B revenue bonds.